Shoobx/xmldiff/docs/source/commandline.rst

-Command line usage
+Command-line Usage
 ==================

-``xmldiff`` is both a command line tool and a Python library.
+``xmldiff`` is both a command-line tool and a Python library.
-To use it from the commandline, just run ``xmldiff`` with two input files:
+To use it from the command-line, just run ``xmldiff`` with two input files:

 .. code-block:: bash